MansiKarki/Network-PC-Monitoring-and-Control/README.md

 # Network-PC-Monitoring-and-Control
-Network PC Monitoring and Control
-...Basically it is used for detection and monitoring the client/User PC
+ The Network PC Monitoring and Control is a Network application which is created for managing Client System which Connected with Server i.e usually used for detection and monitoring.